Tubal Factor Infertility

 The main symptom of tubal factor infertility is the inability to become pregnant.
 Many women do not realize that they have fallopian tube damage until they have consulted a doctor for infertility.

 In addition, when infertility is accompanied by signs of pelvic inflammatory disease, such as chronic lower abdominal pain, tubal infertility may be present.
 The two tests used to diagnose tubal factor infertility are a hysterosalpingogram and a laparoscopy.

 - Hysterosalpingogram (HSG) is an X-ray in which a dye is passed through the cervix into the uterus.
 The dye can be followed through the fallopian tubes to see if they are open.
 It is important to note that if the tubes are open, it does not mean that they are functioning normally.
 There may be extreme scarring or blockage inside the lining of the tube that cannot be detected with this test.

-- Laparoscopy is a minimally invasive surgical procedure involving a small incision just below the belly button with insertion of a small surgical instrument, called a laparoscope, to view the fallopian tubes.
-The laparoscope can determine whether or not the tubes are blocked or if there are other issues such as scar tissue adhesions.
+- Laparoscopy is a minimally invasive surgical procedure involving a small incision just below the belly button and the insertion of a small surgical instrument, called a laparoscope, to view the fallopian tubes.
+The laparoscope can determine whether or not the tubes are blocked or if there are other issues, such as scar tissue adhesions.

 Treatment of tubal factor infertility

 The two main treatments for tubal factor infertility are surgical and nonsurgical procedures to repair the damaged tube(s).
-If these attempts fail, IVF can be done to achieve pregnancy.
+If these attempts fail, IVF is typically performed to achieve pregnancy.

 There are several ways to repair a tube, including: